 Sarah, we'll give you one more final thought also.

-Well, I think the final thought here for me is Sean, finally we're getting to the crux of the matter, and more and more evidence is coming forward, and eventually the American people are going to seek the truth.
+Well, I think the final thought here for me is, Sean, finally we're getting to the crux of the matter and more and more evidence is coming forward and eventually the American people are going to seek the truth.

-All right, we're gonna leave it there.
+All right, we're going to leave it there.

 Thank you all for being with us.